stundenblume/platypus_doc/docs/source/jetson/peripheral/network.rst

     $ sudo ntpd -s 192.168.2.185
     $ sudo service ntp start

+A script to perform the manual update can be found in the `Github page <https://raw.githubusercontent.com/lsa-pucrs/platypus_doc/master/docs/source/jetson/scripts/update_clock.sh>`_.
 Finally, check if the date is updated:

 .. code-block:: bash